 “The manual is a lot easier to understand than before,” she explained.
 “It’s straightforward, it’s got pictures — you know what you’re supposed to be looking at.”

 She began the day working on the FSR joystick.
 When she was with us last, we were using a different joystick.

 “My first one took a while,” she said of building an FSR joystick.
 “But the second one was a lot faster, specifically because I worked with someone else, and we figured out what our strengths and weaknesses are.”

 It was a nice break from studying for exams.

 “It’s a stress reliever, because I’ve been stressed out about school lately,” she explained.
 “So getting to do this, and knowing it’s good for the community, and knowing that I’m contributing to the community, and helping the people who need this stuff is really encouraging.”

 For Angela, who is heading to Ottawa in May as one of 50 students from across Canada going to the Rick Hansen Foundation Youth Leadership Conference, the day was especially important.
 Her brother has a disability and she knows firsthand the importance of the LipSync and similar projects.

 “I’ve always wanted to give back to the community,” she said.
 “My brother has been helped so much by the people around him, by the government, and by non-profit organizations.”

-I would like to thank the Burnaby School District for working with us.
-Before the event, we’ve had a couple of school districts reach out to us for similar events, but I was hesitant until we had done one.
+We would like to thank the Burnaby School District for working with us.
+Before the event, we’ve had a couple of school districts reach out to us for similar events, but we were hesitant until we had done one.
 But it was safe to say that it was a great success.
 Thanks to all the students and teachers who participated, to the UBC engineers who volunteered their time, and of course, our incredible group of engineers and staff at the Neil Squire Society and Makers Making Change initiative.